What is SEO & why do recruiters need it?

-What Search Opportunities are there in Recruitment?
+What opportunities are there in SEO for recruitment?

 Recruitment is a competitive industry and it’s no different when it comes to keywords opportunities.
 Keywords such as ‘recruitment’ have a search volume of 23K, but, the keyword difficulty is 30.
 This means you’d need around 36 backlinks to rank in the top 10.
 The intent of this keyword is very broad so although it has a huge amount of traffic, using long tail keywords will attract traffic with more specific intent.